-Kathleen Doody began creating lanterns with the British theatre company Welfare State International at a theatre festival in 1982 while living in Kyoto, Japan.
-Since that time, her lanterns have been part of outdoor productions, installations and parades on Toronto Island, at Harbourfront, Toronto City Hall, First Night, Fallsview Casino and for the CBC.
+Kathleen Doody began creating lanterns with the British theatre company Welfare State International at a theatre festival years ago while living in Kyoto, Japan.
+Since that time, her lanterns have been part of outdoor productions, installations and parades on Toronto Island, and in the city of Toronto, in Ireland and the USA.

-For 23 years she organized a lantern parade on Ward’s Island, Toronto.
-There were workshops leading up to the event where people could make their own lanterns to parade, along with hundreds of others, through the community to the beach.
-The lantern bearers were accompanied by stilt-walkers, fire spinners and drummers.
+For over 20 years she organized a lantern parade on Ward’s Island, Toronto.
+Community workshops where people could make their own lanterns led up to the event: parading with hundreds of others, through the community, to the celebrations on the beach.

 The lights of the Toronto skyline makes a great backdrop

 A candle-lit moon silhouetted by the spring equinox fire

 Stilt walkers and backpack sun lantern rise above the rest

 Communities love a lantern parade